elock721/Weather-Dashboard/README.md

 The saveSearch function then logs it in local storage

 And finally the populateSearch function adds the last city search query to the history below the search bar as a clickable shortcut for the city's weather

+Email elock721@yahoo.com with questions